neohoon/srs_gui/README.md

 # GUI for Smart Rader System

 ## System Description
-   Refer to System Description pdf file.
+   Refer to System Description pdf file, "SRS GUI System Description V0.1 181231.pdf"

 ## How to Make Distribution Package on Windows, Linux, or OSX.